 On Dec.
-11, 2020, the Government of Canada released its "A Healthy Environment and a Healthy Economy" climate plan that outlines how the federal government intends to use policies, regulations and funding to achieve Canada's Paris Agreement emission reduction target of a 30 per cent reduction from 2005 GHG levels.
+11, 2020, the Government of Canada released its "A Healthy Environment and a Healthy Economy" climate plan that outlines how the federal government intends to use policies, regulations, and funding to achieve Canada's Paris Agreement emissions reduction target.
 The three major aspects of the plan include increased carbon prices and obligations, increased funding for clean technology and the implementation of the Clean Fuel Regulation ("CFR").
-The government stated that it will consult with provinces and industry regarding many elements of the plan so significant uncertainty remains regarding the final form of the related regulations and other initiatives.
+The government stated that it will consult with provinces and industry regarding many elements of the plan so significant uncertainty remains regarding final form of the regulations and other initiatives.

-The following are the key proposed elements of the federal plan:
+The following are key proposed elements of the federal plan:

-- The carbon price for the carbon tax and the larger emitters program will rise \$15 per tonne CO2e per year from 2023 until reaching \$170 per tonne CO2e by 2030; - Carbon obligations will rise as performance standards (benchmarks) under large emitter regulations tighten; - Over \$10 billion of funding will be available for energy transition, including support for electric vehicles and clean energy development to battery storage and improved grid technology; and - The CFR will apply to liquid fuels but not to gaseous and solid fuels.
+- the carbon price for the carbon tax and the larger emitters program will rise \$15 per tonne CO2e per year from 2023 until reaching \$170 per tonne CO2e by 2030; - carbon obligations will rise as benchmark under large emitter regulations tighten; - a Clean Electricity Standard will be developed to achieve a net zero grid in Canada; - over \$10 billion of funding will be available for everything from electric vehicles and clean energy development, to battery storage and improved grid technology; - the CFR will apply to liquid fuels but not to gaseous or solid fuels; and - a GHG offset credit system will be developed for the CFR and the OBPS.